liobaberndt/ucl-mres/module1/session1/README.md

 cd '/Users/liobaberndt/Library/CloudStorage/Dropbox/UCL/supervision/ucl-mres/module1/session1'
 ```

-but replace with your individual paths (you can find it in the terminal wehre you downloaded the fodler if you type in
+but replace with YOUR path (you can find it in the terminal where you downloaded the folder if you type in

 ``` bash
 pwd